Astra Aylesbury Hub

 About the training provider

-As a lead hub for Astra SCITT we offer placements in a network of schools across north Buckinghamshire.
-The Astra SCITT partnership offers a talented and dedicated team of subject-based Mentors, a professional working environment and forward-looking technology systems for the 21st century teacher.
+As a lead Hub, we offer placements in a network across Buckinghamshire under the Astra ‘umbrella’.
+The Astra SCITT offers a talented and dedicated team of subject-based Mentors, a professional working environment and forward-looking technology systems for the 21st century teacher.
 We offer highly personalised support to all trainees from the moment of appointment to course completion, as well as a package of CPD opportunities beyond the training year.
 At Astra, we see you as an individual and as a leader of the future.
-We offer School Direct Salaried QTS programmes and Unsalaried QTS or QTS with PGCE programmes in a wide range of subjects and phases.
+We offer School Direct QTS salaried, bursary-led/unsalaried QTS or QTS & PGCE programmes in a wide range of subjects and phases.

 From the beginning of your training year you will be treated like a member of staff at your designated school, attending staff meetings, parents’ evenings and development days.

 During your training, you will be assigned a Mentor, subject Tutors and ITTCO; these colleagues, alongside a designated university tutor (for PGCE trainees), will monitor your progress and support you on your learning journey.
 Our staff are experienced teachers and are required to undertake a rigorous training programme.

 Weekly Professional Studies sessions take place every Wednesday, hosted at a range of our partner schools.
 PGCE sessions are also held on Wednesdays, spread across the year.